-During pregnancy, your hormones can also fluctuate rapidly, which can cause some amount of vaginal dryness or irritation.
-Even when not pregnant, some women experience vaginal dryness for a variety of reasons.
-But, during pregnancy, Johnson explains that “Many things can impact vaginal dryness including dehydration and use of medications such as antihistamines that dry out mucous membranes in the body, all over the body.”
+Pregnancy hormones apart, some women experience vaginal dryness for a variety of reasons.
+“Many things can impact vaginal dryness including dehydration and use of medications such as antihistamines that dry out mucous membranes in the body, all over the body,” says Johnson.

 To combat vaginal dryness during pregnancy, staying hydrated can help.
 “Dehydration can certainly be playing a role and we really don't want pregnant women to get dehydrated,” Mary Jane Minkin, M.D., a clinical professor of OB-GYN at Yale University, tells Romper.
 “Remember that the circulating fluid volume during pregnancy is about 50% increased over a woman's baseline — so fluid is always important.”
 It’s important to keep yourself well hydrated and avoid taking in too much caffeine or other foods that can dehydrate you while pregnant.